LSDOlab/lsdo_project_template/README.md

 For details on documentation, refer to the README in `docs` directory.

 For details on testing/pull requests, refer to the README in `tests` directory.

+# License
+This project is licensed under the terms of the **GNU Lesser General Public License v3.0**.